exercism/v3/languages/fsharp/exercises/concept/values/.docs/introduction.md

 In F#, a _value_ is everything that has a type and can be defined.
 That includes booleans, integers and lists, but also functions.
-As F# is a _functional-first_ programming language, functions are at the heart of the language.
+An integer value is defined as one or more (consecutive) digits and it supports the default mathetical operators.

 Associating a name with a value is referred to as a _binding_.
 A binding is defined using the `let` keyword.
 Function bindings are regular bindings, but with one or more parameters, which are separated by spaces.
 Invoking a function is done by specifying its name and passing arguments for each of the function's parameters, again separated by spaces.